NahuCF/task-app/README.md

 ## Important

-You must have Docker to run this application.
+You must have Docker to run this application and PHP >= 8.2.

 ## **Installation**